TritonDataCenter/manta-archiver/README.md

 > **local-directory**: the directory path on the local file system to copy files to from Manta
 > **manta-directory**: the remote directory path on Manta to download data from

 This command verifies that the contents of a local directory (files and directories) match the contents of a remote Manta path.
 If the `--fix` flag is present, then this command will upload any missing files/directories or files that do not match the remote file.
 Additionally, this command compares the local file system with the files stored on Manta.

 #### verify-remote
-Options: `<manta-directory>`
+> Arguments: `<manta-directory>`

 This command verifies that the contents of a remote directory match the checksum stored in Manta's metadata.
 It does this by downloading each file and performing